Odinachi/dart_lane/assets/courses/stream.md

 - **📡 Real-time updates**: Perfect for live data that changes often

 **The Magic**: Instead of waiting for everything to be ready, you get immediate feedback as soon as each piece arrives - just like binge-watching your favorite series! 🍿✨

-> **Think of it like**: "I don't want to wait for the entire season to download - just stream me each episode as it's ready!" 🎪🚀

 Streams make your apps **responsive**, **interactive**, and perfect for **real-time experiences**! 🌟